NoahJorCal/Alts/README.md

 * Size of isolated groups
 * Survival probability range
 * Altruism probability
+* Relatedness requisite
 * Altruism cost
 * Altruism benefit
 * Generations per simulation
 * Number of simulations
-* Genetic model
+* Genetic model which has its own parameters:
   * Inheritance pattern
   * Initial frequencies of each gene
   * Mutation rate of each gene

 These parameters allow population to be quite realistic and therefore to create realistic results adapting the parameters to fit the desired population.

 The workflow followed by the simulation is the following:
-1. Every generations starts with a fixed size population.
+1. Every generation starts with a fixed size population.
 2. Each individual is assigned a random survival probability from a pre-established range.
 3. Individuals are  grouped into random isolated groups at the indicated group size.
 4. The altruistic individuals have a probability of sacrificing part of their survival probability to increase that of another, the recipient will be altruistic or selfish depending on the selected model.
 5. The selection event occurs, which represents any circumstance that may face the individuals, such as foraging or encounters with predators.
-6. The death or survival of an individuals is calculated based on the survival probability.
+6. The death or survival of an individuals is simulated based on the survival probability.
-7. The survivors reproduce until the population size reaches the stablished number.
+7. Immigrants join the population if immigration is configured, then the survivors from the previous generation reproduce until the population size reaches the established number.
 8. The individuals whose age have reached the lifespan die.
 9. The data of the generation is saved and a new generation starts.

 <img src="https://user-images.githubusercontent.com/96572489/170871211-d75bca92-f345-4022-9f7d-964af75999aa.png" alt="Alts' workflow" width="500"/>

+_pedigree.py_ is the module that manages the relationship between individuals and computes relatedness.
 _simulator.py_ is the main script that runs each simulation.
 The simulation is initialized and populated with the initial individuals and then the workflow described above is repeated for each generation.
 _alts.py_ manages the multithreading when running the program with several simulations at once.
-The mean results of all the simulations are saved and serialized.
+The results and the mean of all the simulations are saved and serialized.
 _plotter.py_ takes the results from _alts.py_ and generates three plots:
-* Stackplot of the proportion of each phenotype at the beginning of the simulation
+* Stackplot of the proportion of each phenotype at the beginning of the simulation.
-* Line plot of survivors per generation by phenotype
+* Line plot of survivors per generation by phenotype.
-* Line plot of the proportion of selfish individuals in every simulation
+* Line plot of the proportion of selfish individuals in every simulation.

+Inside the folder _models_ the scripts with the selection event for each genetic model are stored, along with their corresponding configuration file.

 ## Installation
 ### Linux (Debian-based)